pulmark/warpwallet-tool/README.md

 }
 ```

-### 5. Generate Hierarchical Deterministic Wallet (BIP-0032)
+#### 5. Generate Hierarchical Deterministic Wallet (BIP-0032)
 Generates [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) wallet using passphrase, salt, external keys count, internal keys count.

 * Command params : **-n {network id} - c 5 - p {passphrase} {salt} {ext keys count} {int keys count} {watch only}**
 * Status: work in progress

 ## Portability
 The external [cppcrypto](https://sourceforge.net/projects/cppcrypto/files) library supports only x86 processors (32-bit or 64-bit).
 The development and testing has been done on laptop running Debian based Linux x86_64.
 No other desktop platforms has been tested.

-The distribution source code is generic so it should be easy to build binaries for other platforms as well.
-The source code is implemented so that core logic and user interface is separated to allow integration of
-core functionality into other type of user interfaces.

-## Dependencies
 The source code uses standard C++ libraries.
 The compiler must support C++14 standard or never.
-The external libbitcoin-tool library depends on openSSL development libraries and headers, openSSL version supported is 1.1.0g.
+The code is generic so it should
+be easy to build binaries for other platforms as well.
+The core logic and user interface is separated to allow integration
+of core functionality into other type of user interfaces.

+## Dependencies
 The distribution depends on the following externals:

 ### Header-only Libraries